Welcome to today's edition of the Rush 24-7 podcast.

 We don't want kids liking bullets.

-We don't want bullets to become and it's ammo.
+We don't want bullets to become, and it's ammo.

-So they changed it to Wizards.
+So they changed it to wizards.

 Doesn't the Ku Klux Klan have wizards?

-I know they've got grand cyclops.
+I know they've got grand cyclopses, and they have grand Kliegels.

 Maybe he was a Cyclops.

-At the KKK, I wonder if they thought of that when they changed the name from the Bullets to the Wizards.
+I wonder if they thought of that when they changed the name from the Bullets to the Wizards.

-Speaking of basketball, we told you yesterday a big big dispute raging between Kevin Garnett of the Celtics and Carmelo Anthony of the New York Knicks.
+Speaking of basketball, we told you yesterday a big, big dispute raging between Kevin Garnett of the Celtics and Carmelo Anthony of the New York Knicks.

-And it uh it it continued even after the game, Carmelo Anthony waiting by the Celtics bus outside their locker room in the bowels of Madison Square Garden.
+all during the game at Madison Square Garden, and it continued even after the game, Carmelo Anthony waiting by the Celtics' bus outside their locker room in the bowels of Madison Square Garden.

 He didn't like what Kevin Garnett had said to him during the game.